Domestic Assault Lawyer in Minneapolis, Minnesota

 Domestic violence in Minnesota is addressed through the state’s domestic assault statute, which defines and criminalizes specific behaviors within family or household relationships.
 This statute identifies two primary offenses that constitute domestic assault.

-Domestic assault essentially has two crimes:
+Domestic assault essentially includes two types of offenses:

 - The first offense involves committing an act that causes a family or household member to fear immediate bodily harm or death.
 This could include threats, gestures, or actions that lead the victim to believe they are in imminent danger, even if no physical contact occurs.